 Courses & Workshops

-Centre for ADHD & Autism Support provides a variety of courses and workshops suitable for families affected by ADHD & ASD.
+Centre for ADHD & Autism Support provides a variety of courses and workshops suitable for families affected by ADHD & ASC.

 Please see below for details:

-Are you a parent/carer of a child or adolescent with ASD (Autism Spectrum Disorder) and have not attended a SCATT course before?
-SCATT courses are an excellent source of information for those new to ASD or for those requiring a little more in-depth knowledge.
+Are you a parent/carer of a child or adolescent with ASC (Autism Spectrum Condition) and have not attended a SCATT course before?
+SCATT courses are an excellent source of information for those new to ASC or for those requiring a little more in-depth knowledge.
 Babysitting can be provided free of charge for Harrow residents.
 Babysitting can be provided for out of Borough residents but will have to be paid for by the family.

 The course is held three times per year.
 It costs £20.00 for individuals, £30 for a couple.
 A creche will be provided free of charge for Harrow residents, however a deposit will be required to secure a place.